TABurrows/taburrows.github.io/_docs/google-cloud/networks-VPC.md

 Max vNICs: 8
 VMs with >2 vCPUs, 1 NIC per vCPU to a Max vNIC: 8
 VMs with <=2 vCPUs, Max vNICs: 2

+In a multiple interface instance, every interface gets a route for the subnet that it is in.
+In addition, the instance gets a single default route that is associated with the primary interface eth0.
+Unless manually configured otherwise, any traffic leaving an instance for any destination other than a directly connected subnet will leave the instance via the default route on eth0.